Plas Newydd (Anglesey): Heat source

-The National Trust has invested £600,000 in a marine source heat pump to provide heating for the house.
+In 2014, the National Trust invested £600,000 in a marine source heat pump to provide heating for the house.
 At 300 kilowatts, the pump is the biggest in Britain.
 Its oil-fired boiler made the mansion the most polluting and biggest oil consumer of the National Trust's properties; the renovation is expected to save around £40,000 a year in operating costs.
 Plas Newydd is one of five properties in a pilot experiment; if they succeed, the National Trust will invest in 43 more renewable energy plans.
 The pilot programme includes: biomass in Croft Castle in Herefordshire, a woodchip boiler in Ickworth in Suffolk, and hydroelectric projects in Hafod y Porth near Craflwyn in Snowdonia, and at Stickle Ghyll in the Lake District.